HARSHITHGOWDABD/C-programming/arrays_in_ datastructure /readme.md

-  //PROGRAM TO STORE THE CONTENT IN THE ARRAY AND ACCES USING THE LOOP
+  #PROGRAM TO STORE THE CONTENT IN THE ARRAY AND ACCES USING THE LOOP
 ```
 #include <stdio.h>